blindij/talk_eunis19/presentation.md

 ???
 * To get involved in this type of training is a good opportunity to engage with people working at the research frontier.
-Their problems and obstacles are challenges for one of a university's core activities.
+Their problems and obstacles are challenges for a core activity at any university.
 * Huge demand for training.

 ---